cssnr/label-creator-action/README.md

 It loops through the configuration and checks if the provided labels exist.
 If the label does not exist, it creates a new label with the name, color and description.
 If the label exist, it makes sure the color and description matches, otherwise updates them.
+You can also enable `delete` which will delete any labels not in the configuration file.

 ```yaml
 - name: 'Label Creator'